k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 * K8ssandra Helm chart, which we'll extend with `backupRestore` Medusa buckets for Amazon S3 integration
 * Sample files in GitHub:
   * [medusa-bucket-key.yaml](medusa-bucket-key.yaml) to create a secret with credentials for AWS S3 buckets
-  * [backup-restore-values.yaml](backup-restore-values.yaml) to enable Medusa (backup/restore service) and set related minimal values
+  * [backup-restore-values.yaml](backup-restore-values.yaml) to enable Medusa (backup/restore service) and set values
   * [test_data.cql](test_data.cql) to populate a Cassandra keyspace and table with data

 ## Prerequisites

 * A Kubernetes environment
 * Storage for the backups - see below
 * [Helm](https://helm.sh/), a packaging manager for Kubernetes
-* An edited version of [medusa-bucket-key.yaml](./medusa-bucket-key.yaml), as noted below

 All other prerequisites are handled by the installed tools listed above.
-The sample files are checked into GitHub.

 ## Steps